 Maria Montessori, unpublished lecture, University of Amsterdam, 1950

 Dr Maria Montessori described the type of education that Elementary-aged children need as ‘cosmic’.
-The quote above is from 1950, so a little before the 60’s gave the word a different meaning.
-She was referring to the Greek root of the word ‘cosmos’ meaning the world or universe as a complete harmonious system.
 Her insight was to offer the emerging intelligence of the 6-12 year old a holistic framework for at the beginning of their education, rather than at offering fragments of knowledge to be pieced together in maturity.
 From the whole to the parts rather than the parts to the whole.

-We offer the ‘whole’ through a series of five sequential oral stories, each lasting around 30 minutes, which are told over the course of 6 weeks.
+We offer the ‘whole’ through a series of five sequential oral stories, each lasting around 30 minutes, which are told over the course of 6 weeks: The Five Great Lessons

 These stories are repeated once or twice a year, and children often come back to hear them again and again.
 Aside from offering a simple dramatic narrative to explain how things got to be the way they are today, the stories emphasise gratitude.
 Gratitude for the nameless people that went before us inventing the tools we take for granted today, gratitude for the unconscious service given by animals and plants one to another that makes it possible for life to continue, and a general sense of awe and the harmony and interconnectedness that exists between all things.